 As well as a formal photographic education, he has picked up skills from many sources over many years covering all genres of photography.

-Simon has also managed marketing and sales teams for international blue chip companies, therefore having a full understanding of what you need to promote your business with commercial photography.
+Simon has also managed marketing and sales teams for international blue chip companies, therefore having a full understanding of what commercial photography you need to promote your business.

 He also has a team of creatives he can call upon for any project imaginable!